 It is essential for IT security officers to stay on top of how hackers operate and understand how social engineering attacks are designed.
-Because even the most secure of systems will fail is someone within the business falls victim to a scam.
-Cyber criminals usually exploit four basic human emotions and conduct their malicious activities through a) FEAR, b) OBEDIENCE, c) GREED and d) USER HELPFULNESS.
+Because even the most secure of systems will fail if someone within the business falls victim to a scam.
+Cyber-criminals usually exploit four basic human emotions and conduct their malicious activities through a) FEAR, b) OBEDIENCE, c) GREED and d) USER HELPFULNESS.

 FEAR is the most manipulated emotion in social engineering malicious campaigns.
 You might get a phone call or an email stating your security has been compromised, urging you to change your login credentials.
 Social engineering attacks using fear as a catalyst, rely on you to act quickly and without thinking.

-OBEDIENCE – Scammers prey on the user compliance with laws and regulations, and it’s commonly used to trick them into divulging sensitive information.
-Cybercriminals may pose as higher authority relying on users to obey their orders and reveal information they need, to conduct an attack or collect data.
-Most phishing scams are done through a simple channel like an email, instant message or a phone call.
+OBEDIENCE – Scammers prey on user compliance with laws and regulations, and it’s commonly used to trick them into divulging sensitive information.
+Cybercriminals may pose as higher authorities relying on users to obey their orders and reveal information they need, to conduct an attack or collect data.
+Most phishing scams are done through a simple channel like an email, instant message or phone call.

 GREED for monetary rewards, is next in line for designers of social engineering campaigns.
 You may get a notice from a bank or a legal representative asking of you to reveal your bank account information in order to receive a monetary reward of some sort.
 What they would usually offer in return for a small favour is a handsome compensation, and you simply can’t refuse this offer.